Natural Selection

 Adaptation & Descent with Modification as consequences of Natural Selection

 Consider a species of snails that display a range of variation in shell color, from very light to very dark.
-As in other snail species, shell phenotypes are largely due to genotype (heritability).
+As in other snail species, shell color phenotypes are largely due to genotype (high heritability).
 Snails occur in a variety of environments, including light sandy soils to dark forest loams.
-Such environments vary over short distances (which may be long distances for snails), for example between two backyards or along a stream course.
+Such environments vary over short distances (which are long distances for snails), for example within a single backyard with different soil types.
+The snail population includes both lighter and darker snails [top].

-The surviving individuals reproduce, in such a way that population size remains constant.
+The surviving individuals reproduce, with population size remaining constant.
 Each population now shows better

-adaptation [is better adapted] to its local circumstances, in that the character distribution of its members is such that they are are on average more likely to survive and reproduce than those in the preceding generation.
+adaptation [is better adapted] to its local environment.
+The character distribution of its members is such that they are are on average more likely to survive and reproduce than those in the preceding generation.
 Because offspring resemble their parents, the next generation will have a different character distribution than the preceding.
-Descent with modification has occurred, such that each population has greater fitness [is more fit].
-Further, the populations have diverged from each other: if continued indefinitely, the populations may over time evolve into distinct species.
+Descent with modification will occur, such that each population has greater fitness [is more fit].
+The populations will diverge from each other: if continued indefinitely, the populations may over time evolve into distinct species.

-Figure modified from the original; text material © 2021 by Steven M. Carr
+Figure & text material © 2025 by Steven M. Carr